Geovation/tiler/SETUP.md

 ## Accessing and Using Tiler

+The easiest way is to use the run script:

+`./run.sh someconfig`

+Where someconfig is a config file with the path `tiler/tiler-data/configs/someconfig.tiler.json`.
+You can also run tests using:

+`./run.sh --test`

-To get into the shell of the Tiler container:
+To get into the shell of the Tiler container interactively run:

 `docker exec -it tiler /bin/bash`